BRPD dismantles unit linked to 'Brave Cave' probe, launches criminal investigation into officers' actions

 The announcement came Thursday morning as the city continues to grapple with the fallout of a lawsuit that alleged physical abuse took place inside the Brave Cave, located at a police substation on Plank Road.

-The litigation exposed body camera video taken inside the crude interrogation facility, showing it to be little more than a warehouse with no obvious BRPD markings inside of it.
+The litigation exposed body camera video taken inside the crude interrogation facility, showing it to be little more than a mostly empty warehouse.
 While top BRPD leaders said Tuesday they were surprised to hear officers using the name "Brave Cave," they clarified the facility itself had been in use for more than 20 years.

 "I'm very familiar with this facility, that I can honestly say thousands of suspects have been processed in over the years," Chief Deputy Myron Daniels said.
 "I was shocked to hear the name 'Brave Cave.'"